Ahmed-Sheriff/Neighborhood-Map-App/README.md

 - Application is available offline in production mood, not in development mood.

+### How to create the production app

+- run the following command in your terminal :

+- npm run build

+- Then open it from your local server

 ##### Thanks Udacity .
 Thanks Google .
 For this opportunity .
 It was a tough journey but it deserves